Blake Lively's Halloween Costume Is Trolling Ryan Reynolds On Twitter

-Ryan Reynolds may be number one, but his wife Blake Lively is always here to take him down a few pegs.

-On Wednesday, Reynolds was excited to learn that his newly-acquired alcohol brand, Aviation Gin, has scored the top honor from VinePair.
+On Wednesday, Reynolds was excited to learn that his newly-acquired alcohol brand, Aviation Gin, has scored a top honour from VinePair.
 The actor was so thrilled that he shared the list not once, not twice, but three times on his Instagram story.
 He even rubbed the win in pal Dwayne Johnson’s face, as The Rock just launched his own brand Teremana Tequila.

 "On the day of @therock's much anticipated Teremana Tequila launch, I'd like to congratulate myself for winning @vinepair's best tasting celebrity alcohol brand.
 See ya next year, DJ...
 Love, @aviationgin #Flex," wrote Reynolds on his story.